Team-Raburesu/BiSide/readme.txt

 In the world of BiSide, the player will encounter various characters who play a role in the narrative part of the game to varying degrees.
 Helping the hero, scaring her, or just messing with her.

-※This game contains intense scenes.
+※This mod contains intense scenes.
 It is not recommended for those with weak hearts.
 - Bidi ♪(´▽｀)

 ##################################################################################